Rose La Touche

 Rose La Touche (1848–1875) was the pupil, cherished student, "pet", and ideal on whom the English art historian John Ruskin based Sesame and Lilies (1865).

 Background

-Rose was born to John "The Master" La Touche (1814-1904), (of the Hugenout family which had settled in Ireland, and ran a bank), and his wife Maria La Touche, the only child of the Dowager Countess of Desart, County Kilkenny.
-The family lived in Harristown House, Co.
-Kildare.
+Rose was born to John "The Master" La Touche (1814–1904), of a Huguenot family which had settled in Ireland and run a bank, and his wife Maria La Touche, the only child of the Dowager Countess of Desart, County Kilkenny.
+The family lived in Harristown House, County Kildare.

 Introduction to John Ruskin

 Ruskin met La Touche on 3 January 1858, when she was 10 years old and he was about to turn 39.
 He was her private art tutor, and the two maintained an educational relationship through correspondence until she was 18.
 Rose's mother, Maria La Touche, had written to Ruskin for assistance with her children's education after a formal introduction from her friend Louisa, Lady Waterford.
 Ruskin recalls the correspondence in Praeterita:

 Soon after I returned home, in the eventful year 1858, a lady wrote to me from—somewhere near Green Street, W.,—saying, as people sometimes did, in those days, that she saw I was the only sound teacher in Art; but this farther, very seriously, that she wanted her children—two girls and a boy—taught the beginnings of Art rightly; especially the younger girl, in whom she thought I might find some power worth developing.

 Although some debate exists over the nature of Ruskin's first correspondence with Maria La Touche, Tim Hilton notes in John Ruskin: The Early Years that he did not call as immediately as his autobiography suggests.
 Rather, "he sent William Ward to see her, being too busy to call himself".